SeleenaJM/al-folio/_pages/about.md

 In 2018, I've interned at [Deep Learning Group](https://www.microsoft.com/en-us/research/group/deep-learning-group/) in [Microsoft Research](https://www.microsoft.com/en-us/research/) working on the evaluation of image caption generators.

-I'm interested in natural langauage processing and social computing.
+I'm interested in natural langauage processing and data analytics.
 My research goal is to better understand how humans and AI systems perceive the information from digital materials such as ebooks, images and films.